JobeRitchie/ABEL/README.md

          or using the show reviewed clips filter option in review subtab
 8. **Temporal tab**
    - Refinement subtab
-     - Click **Select Behavior Models** and set "no behavior" to **Exclude from competition**, so the ambiguous bucket does not compete with the real behaviors
+     - Click select behavior models.
+On "no behavior" select exclude from competition
      - Recommended defaults: .1s inference step, .2 inhibition weight.
      - Click run inference
-     - If you add reviewed clips and retrain, click **Clear Temporal Cache** before running inference again, or the previous traces are reused
+     - If you need to do more clips, do clear temporal cache before running inference
    - Review subtab
      - Click refresh
      - Review your labeling and set desired confidence thresholds and min bout length settings in the "per behavior thresholds" menu.
-Set thresholds from the probability spikes across time, and scale min bout length to how long the behavior actually lasts — longer for sustained behaviors like freezing, grooming and eating, shorter for brief ones like rearing.
+       - Set thresholds based on the spikes in probability across time.
+         Threshold is how easy it is for the model to detect the behavior, and merge gap can merge the gap between two events that it is saying are separate.
+       - Longer behaviors like freezing, grooming and eating run about 30 frames; shorter ones like rearing run 10-15.
-     - Use **Session Quality…** to flag sessions that are inconsistent with the rest of the group, then send the flagged ones to clip review.
+     - Session quality flags sessions that are inconsistent between mice.
+Click analyze, look at the flagged sessions, then select and send to clip review.
-     - If a behavior needs more examples, lower its threshold, click **Send All Bouts to Clip Review**, then filter the Clips subtab source to temporal bout review, extract, and review those clips.
+     - If you need more clips, set low thresholds to 0.3, apply, and then send all bouts to clip review.
+It puts the clips back in the active learning clips tab; filter to temporal bout review, extract clips, and now review.
 9. **Analytics tab**
    - Summary subtab
      - Click refresh analytics
      - Add factors for group assignment if desired
    - Graphs subtab
-     - Choose a metric — Bout Count, Duration, Mean Duration, Latency or Distance — and click apply.
-Spatial Heatmap, Density Analysis, Behavior Relationships, Session Sections, Velocity and Social Interaction are separate subtabs of the Analytics tab.
+     - Select graph type and click apply.
+Bout count, duration, mean duration, latency, and distance.
+Data range can be set (600 s is 10 min) and you can change bins.
+     - Spatial heatmap, density analysis, behavior relationships, session sections, velocity, and social interaction are their own subtabs.
      - Export raw data or graphs if desired
 10. **Export tab**
-    - Optionally export tracked videos, for a representative labeled video
+    - Optionally export tracked videos, for a representative video
     - Optionally export behavior bout start and end frames for alignment with fiber photometry.
-Tick **Include end-frame columns**, select the behaviors and deselect "no behavior", then **Export Boutframes Workbook** — this is what TRACY reads.
+Include end frame, select behaviors, deselect no behavior, hit ok, export boutframes workbook.
+You can input these bout frames for each mouse in TRACY.

 ---

 ## Pipeline Details

-**Segmentation and feature extraction.** Raw data are segmented into user-defined clip lengths, depending on the length of the behaviors of interest — the reported models used single fixed-scale windowing of 0.5 s with a stride of either 0.1 or 0.5 s.
+**Segmentation and feature extraction.** Raw data are segmented into user-defined clip lengths, depending on the length of the behaviors of interest - the reported models used single fixed-scale windowing of 0.5 s with a stride of either 0.1 or 0.5 s.
 Pose data are filtered to a minimum confidence threshold of 0.2, gaps of 10 frames or less are filled using linear interpolation, then a 3-frame rolling average is applied to remove jitter.
 Features are extracted across video, pose,